aws-samples/aws-deployment-pipeline-reference-architecture/docs/application-pipeline/index.md

     ```

 ???+ required "Synthetic Tests"
     Tests that run continuously in the background in a given environment to generate traffic and verify the system is healthy.
 These tests serve two purposes: 1/ Ensure there is always adequate traffic in the environment to trigger alarms if a deployment is unhealthy 2/ Test specific workflows and assert that the system is functioning correctly.
-Examples of tools that can be used for synthetic tests include but are not limited to [Amazon CloudWatch Synthetics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Synthetics_Canaries.html) and [Datadog Synthetic Monitoring](https://docs.datadoghq.com/synthetics/).
+Examples of tools that can be used for synthetic tests include but are not limited to [Amazon CloudWatch Synthetics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Synthetics_Canaries.html),[Dynatrace Synthetic Monitoring](https://www.dynatrace.com/monitoring/platform/synthetic-monitoring/), and [Datadog Synthetic Monitoring](https://docs.datadoghq.com/synthetics/).
     ```graphviz dot synthetic.png
 digraph G {
     compound=true